amimoto-ami/create-snapshots/README.md

 ```

 Snapshot will be created everyday at 4:00 AM, and two snaphosts are kept, so old snaphosts will be removed automatically.

+You can get notifications by email, see also [https://github.com/amimoto-ami/set-mail-aliases](https://github.com/amimoto-ami/set-mail-aliases).